119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Current Odometer Reading: Note the exact kilometers your car has driven before listing it.

-• VIN (Vehicle Identification Number): This unique number helps buyers check the car’s history and lien status.
+• VIN (Vehicle Identification Number): This unique number allows buyers to check the car’s history and lien status.

 • Lien Check Confirmation: Make sure no loans or payments are pending on your car through ServiceOntario.